antronerds/r2-tutorials/docs/Integrative_analysis_ChIP-Seq_data.md

 <a id="integrative_analysis_chip-seq_data"></a>

-Integrative analysis: ChIP-Seq data
+Integrative analysis: ChIP-seq data
 ===================================

 *ChIP data visualization can be combined with other types of data*

 Scope
 ---
--	Provide an introduction to the concepts and algorithms used in ChIP-Seq data
+-	Provide an introduction to the concepts and algorithms used in ChIP-seq data
 -	Check the properties of binding sites based on methylation and acetylation data
 -	Relate this to expression data
 -	Investigate the location of super enhancers on the genome